Shih Tzu Articles

 If there is one thing that drives shih tzu owners crazy everywhere it's excessive barking.
 When something sets them off, these little dogs can really get themselves worked up into a lather.
 If you're not there to stop it, the noise could go on for half an hour.
 Gentle training of your dog, when kept up, should yield good results.

 While its worthwhile to have your shih tzu alert, to warn you when something is out of the ordinary, until they learn what ordinary is from you, there'll be confusion on the matter and a lot of noise.
-When it's something you don't want them to bark at, very calmly tell them no. When it is ideal praise them for letting you know, and tell them not to bark any more, now that you know what's going on. [...]
+When it's something you don't want them to bark at, very calmly tell them no. When , it is ideal to praise them for letting you know, and telling them not to bark any more, now that you know what's going on. [...]

 Shih tzus are usually among the easier dogs to housebreak, however, most people find themselves torn between using a crate to train a dog and some of the more creative methods that people have designed.
 Regardless of the method you choose, always remember that the goal is to stop all elimination in your house and make the process as painless as possible for everyone involved.